jamilr/fashionScraper/README.md

 -s -- store name

--c -- categories to be scraped listed with a comma separator in the following format: "category-gender" For instance, "shoes-m,shoes-f,shirts-m,jackets-m" tells the scraper to scrape shoes for men, shoes for women, shirts for men, and jackets for men.
+-c -- categories to be scraped listed with a comma separator in the following format: "category-gender".
+For instance, "shoes-m,shoes-f,shirts-m,jackets-m" tells the scraper to scrape shoes for men, shoes for women, shirts for men, and jackets for men.

--m -- tells the scraper whether to scrape the whole inventory available for the category on the web-site or not Two options are available for that parameter - limited, all. l
+-m -- tells the scraper whether to scrape the whole inventory available for the category on the web-site or not.
+Two options are available for that parameter - limited, or all.

 -q -- if previous parameter, m, has a value - limited, then q tells the scraper what number of products to scrape for the retailer's web-site.
 For instance, if q is 20, then, for every category listed in c parameter, there is going to be 20 products scraped from the retailer's web-site.

 -d -- the type of database to use for storing scraper's results.
 Three options are available for the parameter - sql, mongo, cassandra